bhonestly/earthquake-analysis-application/README.md

 2. Render Earthquake API data onto a map

 ## Project Schedule
-This schedule will be used to keep track of your progress throughout the week and align with our expectations.
-You are responsible for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding Saturday and Sunday.
 |   Day   |   Deliverable   |   Status   |
 |---------|-----------------|------------|
 | May 14-16 | Prompt / Wireframes / Priority Matrix / Timeframes| Complete |